FOOT AP & OBLIQUE X-RAY SCAN

 Benefits of Taking the Foot AP & Oblique X-Ray Scan

-• Immediate digital access – share instantly with your doctor or physiotherapist
+• Digital copies: share instantly with referring doctor

 Illnesses Diagnosed with Foot AP & Oblique X-Ray Scan